giovanialtelino/coronavirus-api/README.md

 # coronavirus-scrapper-api

+## OBS
+Looks like no one was using the public API anymore, so I removed it from my server.

 This API get data from the [JHU](https://github.com/CSSEGISandData/COVID-19) project, using their [daily update](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports).
 This project process their data, and save in a PostgreSQL database for posterior use, which can be required as JSON.